yazdinip/CreditRisk/docs/architecture.md

    - Both paths now emit structured JSON logs with correlation IDs, entity counts, and latency, giving observability hooks for Splunk/CloudWatch/etc.
    - Promotion flow: the training stage emits `reports/registry_promotion.json`, and CD invokes `python -m creditrisk.pipelines.auto_promote` to advance registered versions automatically when validations pass.
    - ECS deployment: once the GitHub Actions CD job publishes images to GHCR, it fetches the live ECS task definition, swaps in the new image tag, forces a deployment, and smoke-tests `/health` + `/predict` via the load balancer.
 If the smoke test fails, the workflow reverts to the previously running task definition automatically.
+   - Inference governance: the FastAPI app reuses the Pandera/ValidationRunner contracts at request time, rejects malformed payloads before they reach the estimator, and emits MLflow tags/metrics (risk bands, approval rate, request ids) so underwriting teams can trace every decision.

 ```
 raw Kaggle CSVs